greggman/HappyFunTimes/docs/hft-development.md

 ### HFT_PUBLISH_USER

-Used to set a user:pass for calling `hft publish`
+Can be used to set a user:pass for calling `hft publish` vs command line arguments

 ### HFT_SETTINGS